openpnp/openpnp/Machine-Squaring-Guide.md

 16. Be careful with the impossibly tiny set screws (Tip: use a high quality key, it matters).
 17. Check everything by jogging a 100mm x 100mm square.
 18. Don’t overdo it.
 You can never be 100% precise.
 A slight imprecision is better that wearing out the delicate set screws, leaving you with a broken machine, if you don't have a replacement.
 You can [adjust any remaining non-squareness in OpenPNP](https://github.com/openpnp/openpnp/wiki/GcodeDriver#non-squareness-compensation).
 19. Note how the squareness of the machine depends on these tiny set screws gripping on the polished drive shaft.
-You might add a screw locker fluid between pulley and shaft (one that can be broken if needed).
+You might add a screw locker fluid between pulley and shaft on both sides (one that can be broken if needed).